-There are so many amazing things to do in Sao Miguel Azores!
+There are so many amazing things to do in São Miguel Azores!
 For such a tiny island, you could honestly spend an entire week or more here and have action-packed days!
-I’ll tell you our favorite things we did on Sao Miguel.
+There are many different guided tours that you can take, or you can rent a car and explore the island on your own.
+I’ll tell you our favorite things we did on São Miguel.

-Sao Miguel island is small and you can see most of it on the main roads, but there are some tiny farm roads that run through the center of the island that offer a beautiful insight into how much of the island runs and lives.
+São Miguel island, Portugal is small and you can see most of it on the main roads, but there are some tiny farm roads that run through the center of the island that offer a beautiful insight into how much of the island runs and lives.
 If you want to access these roads you’ll need to do it on an ATV or buggy tour.